connorjsmith/HackathonStarter/README.md

 # HackathonStarter
 Well-documented hackathon starter code using Meteorjs and Reactjs

+### Note
+`base-project/` can be renamed and extended with no side effects, so feel free to call it whatever you want

 ## Goals
 * Well documented starter code
 * Works on linux and OS X (windows planned in the future)